drivera123/LDRS591/_pages/unit-3-learning-activities.md

 ### Learning Activity 3.1 - Blog post

-a\) Read Unit 3 Notes.
+* Read Unit 3 Notes.

-b\) Read chapter 2 and pp. 228-230 \(section 8.03\) of the APA \(2010\) manual.
+* Read chapter 2 and pp. 228-230 \(section 8.03\) of the APA \(2010\) manual.

-c\) Find a scholarly article from the article search that you completed in unit 2.
+* Find a scholarly article from the article search that you completed in unit 2.
 Write a summary of the journal article you chose, paying close attention to writing clearly and concisely.
 Here is what you need to include in your summary:

 1. **Organize your summary following the structure of a manuscript from chapter 2 in the APA manual.**